microsoft/responsible-ai-toolbox-mitigations/README.md

 ## Installation

 Use the following pip command to install the Responsible AI Toolbox.
+Make sure you are using Python 3.7, 3.8, or 3.9.

 If running in jupyter, please make sure to restart the jupyter kernel after installing.